 13. For freedom of the press and the internet.

 Freedom of press and speech are fundamental to the development of the consciousness of working class as access to truthful information is a a pre-condition for the working class acting its own interests.
-Social media has allowed workers and youth to organise directly with each other, going around the ruling class information “gatekeepers” in a way that has never been previously possible.
 Workers can now share and communicate with each other on a truly international scale.
 The use of social media has been crucial everywhere from the Arab Spring, the Yellow Vests, teacher strikes in North America and the recent strikes in Matamoros in Mexico.

-This is seen as a deeply troubling development by all sections of the ruling class.
+This is seen as a deeply troubling by all sections of the ruling class.
 We learnt from the leaks of Edward Snowden that the NSA is working with its imperialist partners in the “Five Eyes” network to try and surveil the entire world.
 As the class struggle escalates the ruling class is moving from surveillance to outright censorship.
-Using the confected “Russian influence’ and “fake news” hysteria as a justification social media giants such as Facebook and Twitter are working hand in glove with governments to censor dissent.
-Google has also altered its search algorithms and is employing human censors to wipe left wing, anti-war and dissenting websites from searches.
-Whilst the U.S. Empire is leading these censorship, many capitalist governments are desperately attempting to control dissent through internet censorship such as China.
+Whilst US Imperialism, working hand in glove with the Silicon Valley tech giants, is leading this censorship, many other governments are desperately attempting to control dissent through internet censorship.

 14. In defence of Julian Assange and Chelsea Manning

-In retaliation the U.S. has organised a conspiracy involving the British, Ecuadorian and Australian Governments – to illegally revoke Assange’s asylum resulting in Julian snatching by British police on April 11th.
+In retaliation the U.S. organised a conspiracy to illegally revoke Assange’s asylum resulting in Julian’s snatching by British police on April 11th 2019.
 Assange now faces an effective “extraordinary rendition” to the U.S. which is being given a legal figleaf in the servile British courts.
+Assange is now being held on in isolation in London in conditions amounting to torture.
 The U.S. Trump Administration has charged Assange under the Espionage Act and he faces up to 175 years in prison.

 15. The role of classconscious.org in creating healthy debate within the Marxist movement